lbl-srg/EnergyPlusToFMU/Documentation/userGuide/source/glossary.rst

 .. glossary::

+   Dymola
+      Dymola, Dynamic Modeling Laboratory, is a complete tool for modeling and simulation of integrated and complex systems.

+   Functional Mock-up Interface
+      The Functional Mock-up Interface (FMI) is the result of the Information Technology for European Advancement (ITEA2) project  :term:`MODELISAR`.
+      The FMI standard is a tool independent standard to support both model exchange and co-simulation of dynamic models using a combination of XML-files, C-header files, and C-code in source or binary form.

    Functional Mock-up Unit
       A simulation model or program which implements the FMI standard is called FMU (Functional Mock-up Unit).
       An FMU comes along with a small set of easy to use C-functions (FMI functions) whose input and return arguments are defined by the FMI standard}.